 All-optical compare and exchange is experimentally demonstrated using ZnS bistable optical devices.
-The demonstration utilizes polarization multiplexing and filtering as well as latching and bidirectional logic.
+The compare-and-exchange demonstration utilizes polarization multiplexing and filtering, and latching and bidirectional logic.
 The combination of 2-D arrays of compare-and-exchange modules with optical perfect-shuffle interconnections leads to pipelined optical sorting networks that can process large numbers of high-bandwidth signals in parallel.
-Networks with these characteristics are applicable in telecommunication switches, parallel processor interconnections, and database machines.
+Optical sorting networks with these characteristics are applicable in telecommunication switches, parallel processor interconnections, and database machines.

 ASJC Scopus subject areas